 1. Hostel Work (Front desk, room cleaning)

-Hostels often need people to help with maintenance and other odd jobs.
-They may offer room and board as compensation, cash, or a combination of both.
-Shops in areas that are popular with tourists sometimes like to hire travelers and may pay under the table, especially if they need English-speakers.
+Shops in areas that are popular with tourists (like Antigua) sometimes like to hire travelers and may pay under the table, especially if they need English-speakers.
 Like any other country, different places will care about different levels of experience.
 GGG Founder Kelly spent three months working in a hostel/ pool bar in Dunedin, New Zealand.
 She loved it!

 In Guatemala, the more Spanish you know, the better.
 Even still, a surprising amount of bars often need help.
 If you have bartending experience you may have a foot in the door, but even if you have basic knowledge and a great personality, some places will start you off on a crowded ladies’ night or other events when they need bodies and you can advance while gaining experience on several levels.